-As Mehiläinen Neo Sports Hospital’s orthopaedic surgeon, Dr Lempainen specialises in the treatment of knee, ankle, muscle and tendon injuries.
+As Mehiläinen Neo Sports Hospital’s orthopedic surgeon, Dr. Lempainen specializes in the treatment of knee, ankle, muscle and tendon injuries.
 In his spare time, the family man pushes himself to his limits in both running and orienteering.

 Lasse Lempainen began studying medicine in Turku in 1998.
-He did his surgical and orthopaedic residency at Satakunta Central Hospital and Turku University Hospital.
+He completed his surgical and orthopedic residency at Satakunta Central Hospital and Turku University Hospital.

-“At certain times during my residency I was carrying out full-time research.
-The training I received at the University Hospital deepened my knowledge of orthopaedics, and during that time I also had the opportunity to visit the Traumatology and Sports Medicine Clinic of the Technical University of Munich, where I learned about their treatment practices.
-My time in Germany was also a good opportunity to establish international contacts,” Lempainen says.
+“At certain times during my residency, I was doing research on a full-time basis.
+The training I received at the University Hospital deepened my knowledge of orthopedics, and during that time, I had the opportunity to work at the Traumatology and Sports Medicine Clinic of the Technical University of Munich, where I learned about their treatment practices.
+My time in Germany was also a good opportunity for me to establish international contacts,” Lempainen says.

 Expert in hamstring injuries

-General sports injuries include various degrees of hamstring tears.
-They occur easily in sports that require quick movements and sudden changes of direction, such as sprinting and soccer.
+Common sports injuries include hamstring tears of various degrees of severity.
+These tears can easily happen in sports that require quick movements and sudden changes of direction, such as sprinting and football.
 Slipping can also cause hamstring injuries.
-In addition to tears, the hamstrings are susceptible to chronic tendinitis.
+In addition to tears, the hamstrings are susceptible to chronic tendinopathy.

-“Hamstring injuries require active treatment and proper rehabilitation, and they have a high risk of recurrence, especially if the rehabilitation has been insufficient.
-When it comes to treating these injuries, first-aid treatment and early diagnosis are also important.
-Surgery is very often mandatory for successfully treating severe tears,” explains Lempainen.
+“Hamstring injuries require active treatment and proper recovery, and they have a high risk of recurrence; especially if the recovery process has not been fully completed.
+When it comes to treating these injuries, first-aid treatment and early diagnosis are important.
+Surgery is very often a necessary option for the successful treatment of severe tears,” explains Lempainen.

 Part of the entire patient treatment chain